Roth IRA 5-Year Rule Explained

 Scenario 2: You’ve had a Roth IRA since 2014 and opened a second one in 2022.
 Because your first Roth dates back to 2014, you can withdraw earnings tax-free from either account (as long as you’re at least 59½).

-The Second Five-Year Rule: Penalty-Free Conversion Withdrawals
+The Second Five-Year Rule: Roth IRA Conversions

 For example, if you convert a traditional IRA to a Roth at age 51 and withdraw funds four years later, you’ll not only owe taxes on the earnings but also face a 10% penalty on both the earnings and the converted principal.